debbie-tommy/lurkaround/README.md

 #### 2.6.1.
 Infinite Scroll

-- Instead of pagination, users an infinitely scroll through results.
+- Instead of pagination, users an infinitely scroll through results on the feed.
 For infinite scroll to be properly implemented you need to progressively load jobs as you scroll.

 #### 2.6.2.
 Live Update